ncjsvr/HeatseekerGoalBlocker/README.md

 ## Installation

 1) Install from Bakkesmod plugins site (recommended) - https://bakkesplugins.com/plugins/view/494

 or

-2)Download manually from Github releases and place in your plugins folder
+2) Download manually from Github releases and place in your plugins folder

 ## Usage